wholder/LaserCut/README.md

 - Import vector outlines from a DXF files (beta)
 - Import drill holes and outlines from a Gerber file (experimental)
 - Export designs to SVG vector files (beta)
-- Export vector designs to a PDF file (experimental)
+- Export vector designs to PDF files (experimental)
+- Export vector designs to DXF files
 - Freeform drawing of shapes (Beta) using [Catmull-Rom Splines](https://en.wikipedia.org/wiki/Centripetal_Catmull–Rom_spline) and then automatically convert them into [Bézier Curve](https://en.wikipedia.org/wiki/Bézier_curve)-based shapes.
 - Raster images which can be engraved on Zing or used as tracing templates for spline shapes
 ## Jog Controls